Design for Printing – booklet, E. B. Eddy Paper Company, Carl Dair, 1947

 Notes

-In 1947 there were few design studios in Canada.
-The larger printers had in-house studios employing designers, lettering artists and illustrators.
-Smaller printers might have someone on staff who could take care of ‘layouts’.
-It was quite common for printers not to charge for design because it was simply considered part of the cost of printing job.
-Dair, and others, were trying to elevate the role of design in printing and commercial art.
-These booklets were also aimed at students enrolled in the newly developed commercial art courses in colleges.
-As with Type & Paper, Design for Printing proved so popular that it soon warranted a second printing.
+In 1947, there were few design studios in Canada.
+Larger printers often had in-house studios with designers, lettering artists, and illustrators.
+Smaller shops might rely on a staff member to handle basic layouts, and it was common for printers not to charge for design, as it was considered part of the overall job.
+Dair – along with others – sought to elevate the role of design within printing and commercial art.

 Artifact Text

-1. Unity of composition.
+1. Unity of composition

 2. Balance